euanacampbell/boggle_solver/README.md

 ['D', 'E', 'N']
 ```

-Now you can search for all words.
+Now search for all words.
 This will take ~10 seconds for a 3x3 grid.

 ```python
 words = grid.find_all_words()